Bourkekev/ms3-your-recipe-hub/README.md

 Your Recipe Hub is a recipe website where users can search for recipes via text search or categories.
 If they wish they can also submit their own recipes to the site.
 If they register, users can read, create, update and delete recipes.
 There many sites in existence that have this kind of functionality already, such as [Kitchen Stories](https://www.kitchenstories.com/en) and [Allrecipes](https://www.allrecipes.com/).
 Essentially the users would be building a database of recipes for public use.

+The live deployed site can be found here - https://your-recipe-hub.herokuapp.com/

 ## UX

 I wanted the site to have 3 main overarching features.